 The Problem

 Running everything on a single EC2 instance means every deployment is a full outage, every crash takes the entire platform down, and scaling means guessing at the one correct instance size.
-WellChecked had validated their product in the oil and gas technology market but their infrastructure was a liability, preventing rapid iteration, blocking new engineering hires who inherited unmaintainable single-box deployments, and creating constant anxiety about downtime during customer demos.
+WellChecked, a 12-person company focused on product and field operations, had validated their platform in the oil and gas technology market but had no DevOps expertise in-house and no clear path to hiring for it.
+Their infrastructure was a liability.
+New engineering hires inherited unmaintainable single-box deployments, rapid iteration was impossible, and every customer demo carried the anxiety of a platform with no failover.

 How We Solved It

 We decomposed their application into 7+ independently deployable services on ECS Fargate, each with its own task definition, resource limits, auto-scaling policy, and IAM role.
-S3 event notifications trigger Lambda functions for data ingestion, decoupled from the web tier via SQS for back-pressure handling.
+Container images are stored across 11 ECR repositories and deployed through per-service GitHub Actions CI/CD pipelines.
+S3 event notifications trigger Lambda functions that publish to ElastiCache Redis streams, with microservices consuming events asynchronously for decoupled, resilient data ingestion.
 RDS PostgreSQL runs in Multi-AZ with a read replica for reporting queries, reducing load on the write path.
-A multi-AZ VPC with isolated public and private subnets, an Application Load Balancer with path-based routing, and per-service GitHub Actions CI/CD pipelines give the team fully independent deploy capabilities.
+OpenSearch handles full-text search and log aggregation across the platform.
+All database credentials are managed through AWS Secrets Manager.
+A multi-AZ VPC with isolated public and private subnets, an Application Load Balancer with hostname-based routing, a Network Load Balancer for internal SMTP services, Route53 DNS with wildcard subdomain support, and ACM SSL certificates with auto-renewal give each microservice its own domain with HTTPS.
+FusionAuth provides OAuth-based identity management across all frontend applications.
+CloudWatch provides centralized logging for all ECS services, with SNS alerts routing to the operations team when Redis capacity exceeds 85%.
+EventBridge scheduled jobs handle automated daily maintenance.
 The entire environment is defined in Terraform modules.
 Nothing exists that was not declared in code.

 What We Delivered